- Batteries sit too long between charges. As little as 24 hours in hot weather and several days in cooler weather.

 In normal use, battery plates are getting sulfated all the time.
 When a battery is being discharged the lead active material on the plates will react with the sulfate from the electrolyte forming a lead sulfate on the plates.
 When there is no lead active material and or sulfate from the electrolyte remaining the battery then is completely discharged.
 After a battery reaches this state, it must be recharged.
 During recharge, the lead sulfate is reconverted into lead active material and the sulfate returned to the electrolyte.

-If a battery is left standing in a discharged condition the lead sulfate will become hard and have a high electrical resistance.
+If a battery is left in a discharged condition the lead sulfate will harden and have a high electrical resistance.
 This is what is normally called a sulfated battery.
 The lead sulfate may become so hard that normal recharging will not break it down.
 Most charging sources, engine alternators and battery chargers, are voltage regulated.
 Their charging current is controlled by the battery's state of charge.
 During charging, battery voltage rises until it meets the charger's regulated voltage, lowering the current output along the way.

 When hard sulfate is present, the battery shows a false voltage, higher than it's true voltage, fooling the voltage regulator into thinking that the battery is fully charged.
 This causes the charger to prematurely lower it's current output, leaving the battery discharged.
 Charging at a higher than normal voltage and low current may be necessary to break down the hardened sulfate.